 It is up to the individual programs to determine how they will incorporate the CASPer score into their application decisions.
 Some programs may use CASPer for interview considerations, others include CASPer in assessing offers of admission.
 The same CASPer score may be competitive for one program but less competitive for another.
 The influence of the score also depends on the competitiveness of the applicant pool for each individual program.
 Visit the program of your choice to find out how CASPer scores are used.

-11. Do all MD programs require CASPer?
+11. Which programs require CASPer?

 To your success,